dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 As for the approach itself, I'm interested in feedback - maybe something very similar is already built into some query engines?
 If not, I'd really love to to see it materialize as part of a proper query engine.
-In particular, I'd love to see the performance that can be achieved in conjunction with parquet files:
+In particular, I'd love to see the performance that can be achieved in conjunction with Parquet files:
 Just imagine what levels of performance are possible when combined with the techniques described in the Influx Data blog post "[Querying Parquet with Millisecond Latency][parquet-ms]".